-As set out in section 3.8, First NZ's corporate overheads (excluding the Barnes Fraud related costs and recoveries and finance costs) have ranged between approximately \$0.4 million and \$1.9 million over the past 4 financial years and are forecast to be approximately \$0.7 million in the 2022 financial year (including approximately \$0.2 million of legal fees).
+As set out in section 3.8, First NZ's corporate overheads (excluding the Barnes Fraud related costs and recoveries and finance costs) have ranged between approximately \$0.4 million and \$1.9 million over the past 4 financial years and are forecast to be approximately \$0.9 million in the 2022 financial year (including approximately \$0.3 million of legal fees and other professional expenses).

-We have taken the forecast 2022 corporate overheads, adjusted for a normalised level of legal fees and repairs and maintenance, to best represent First NZ's level of future maintainable corporate overheads.
-This equates to \$0.4 million.
+We have taken the forecast 2022 corporate overheads, adjusted for a normalised level of legal fees and other professional expenses and repairs and maintenance, to best represent First NZ's level of future maintainable corporate overheads.
+This equates to \$0.5 million.

-We have capitalised the maintainable corporate overheads at a pre tax multiple of 7.0x to 8.0x (based on our assessment of the Company's cost of capital) to derive the NPV of capitalised corporate overheads in the range of approximately \$2.8 million to \$3.2 million.
+We have capitalised the maintainable corporate overheads at a pre tax multiple of 7.0x to 8.0x (based on our assessment of the Company's cost of capital) to derive the NPV of capitalised corporate overheads in the range of approximately \$3.5 million to \$4.0 million.

-Cost of the CNP Offer
+Cost of the CNP Follow-up Offer

-We are advised by First NZ that the costs associated with responding to the CNP Offer will likely be in the range of \$65,000 to \$75,000.
+We are advised by First NZ that the costs associated with responding to the CNP Follow-up Offer will likely be in the range of \$50,000 to \$60,000.
 These costs cover legal advice, the costs associated with this report, property valuation costs and Board costs.